thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-create.md

 14. For Start day of the week, click the **Choose start day** menu and select a day.

-15. For Quarter name prefix, enter the prefix you'd like to use quarter numbers.
+15. For Quarter name prefix, enter the prefix you'd like to use for quarter numbers.

     Example: *Q*